vinefeeder/VineFeeder/README.md

 It is recommended to use PowerShell or Terminal in Windows and a Unix-like terminal in Linux - but select, via preferences, a dark background for better contrast with the colours used in Vinefeeder.

 Note: Unshackle has an issue releasing screen control back to VineFeeder when a download is finished.
-Presently a work-around resets the terminal after a download.
+There is an option in the top-level config.yaml to reset the terminal after a download.
+As delivered the tetrminal-reset option is off.
 I don't think the issue appears with Windows; it has not been tested.
 The reset clears screen history - which you may not want.
 So use batch mode.
 Select as many downloads as you need and the run the batch download.
-Download history will remain on the screen.
+Download history will remain on the screen until all dowloads are finished.

 **Interacting with Services**